 There are few fictional characters more iconic than James Bond.
-Sprung from the espionage-addled mind of Ian Fleming, he is a bastion of Britishness, with vast reserves of suave, style and inimitable taste.
-And, through the efforts of seven actors, over the course of 26 films, his spirit has been brought crashing, leaping and shooting to life.
+Sprung from the espionage-addled mind of Ian Fleming, he is a bastion of Britishness; and travels the world with his vast reserves of suave, style and inimitable taste.
+And, through the efforts of seven actors, his singular spirit has been brought to life on the big screen.

-He’s worn the finest suits.
-He’s driven the fastest cars.
-And, most notably for any horology enthusiasts, he’s strapped on some of the most impressive wristwatches ever developed.
-In a franchise built on a foundation of brand endorsements, these watches come second only to the cars on screen — but how has Bond’s taste in timepieces changed over the years?
+We’ve seen cinematic Bond wear the finest suits, drive the fastest cars — and strap on some of the most impressive wristwatches ever created.
+Because, in a franchise built on a foundation of brand endorsements, watches are a key part of what makes Bond tick.
+But how has the superspy’s taste in timepieces changed over the years?

 The only watch brand mentioned by Ian Fleming in his novels was Rolex.
 Albert R. ‘Cubby’ Broccoli, while producing the first few films, honoured this — choosing the famed Swiss watchmaker as Bond’s brand of choice when Sean Connery portrayed the superspy in his first five outings as 007.